AtiUsm/MuseASTE/README.md

 7. The code for Sampling is in Sampling.ipynb
 8. The Simplest version OF USECASE demo figure that creates ASTE knowledge graphs is in USECASE_DEMO_FIGURE_SIMPLEST_NOTEBOOK_VERSION.ipynb
 9. Code for baselines is taken from the original repositories and adapted to our datatset, the orginial repositories are cited in respective readme files.
 Provided you use any baseline code then cite them.
 We also provide our experimental settings and environment file.
-10. Please also cite the Muse-Dataset[2] and sign their agreement[3].
+10. Please cite our paper provided under Research Citation, and also cite the Muse-Dataset[2] and challenge[4].

 # Demo
 *Added November 11*